MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/how-to-set-up-reports-for-vat-and-intrastat.md

 ---
 # How to: Set Up Reports for VAT and Intrastat
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you can specify which reports to use to create the documents that you must submit to the authorities, such as the VAT statement and the Intrastat form.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can specify which reports to use to create the documents that you must submit to the authorities, such as the VAT statement and the Intrastat form.

 ### To set up reports for VAT